ayoubft/vaspf/README.md

 # vaspf

-This python script make it easy to format vasp file to wanted output.
+This python script make it easy to format VASP file to wanted output.